apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gap shares pop 15% as earnings beat on sales growth at all four brands**
+**Boeing's Starliner rolls out to pad for June 1 astronaut launch (photos)**

-You can read more about it [here](https://www.cnbc.com/2024/05/30/gap-gps-earnings-q1-2024.html).
+You can read more about it [here](https://www.space.com/boeing-starliner-rolls-out-launch-pad-second-time-photos).

 ## Requirements
 - Python 3.8